18 March 2017

 ● In 1822, clergyman and philologist Robert Nares published a Glossary.
 Or to use his own title,

 A GLOSSARY; or, Collection of Words, Phrases, Names, and Allusions to Customs, Proverbs, etc., which have been thought to require illustration, in THE WORKS OF ENGLISH AUTHORS, particularly SHAKESPEARE AND HIS CONTEMPORARIES.

 As part of the entry for GLOVE, we find, after a Winter’s Tale reference:

-We’re getting closer.
-‘The sort which perfumed the queen’s gloves’ are the knockoffs I spoke of earlier.
-Nares cites ‘the continuator of Stowe’, and ‘Mr. Warton’.2 He gives the year of my return from Italy as ‘the 15th [of the reign] of Elizabeth’.
-That’s 1573 again.
-1576 was the 18th.
-But the name Stowe rings a bell, and there’s a page number.
-868.
+…the sort which perfumed the queen’s gloves refers to the knockoffs of Acqua della Regina that I spoke of earlier.
+Nares cites the continuator of Stowe, and Mr Warton .
+He gives the year of my return from Italy as the 15th of [the reign of] Elizabeth.
+That’s 1573 again; 1576 was the 18th of the reign.
+But the name Stowe rings a bell, and there’s a page number, 868.
+Remember that.

-● In 1580, antiquarian John Stow (not Stowe) published his Annales, or a Generale Chronicle of England from Brute until the present yeare of Christ 1580.
-I knew his name was familiar, we’re in my own lifetime now.
+● In 1580, antiquarian John Stow published his Annales, or a Generale Chronicle of England from Brute until the present yeare of Christ 1580.
+We’re in my own lifetime now.
 The Annales was updated several times between 1580 and Stow’s death in 1605, then ‘continued’ by Edmund Howes, who published his extended editions in 1615 and 1631.

 As expected, my meme was absent from this edition.
-But on page 1279, the recto above, which chronicles events from early 1595, I noticed:
+But on page 1279, the recto (right-hand page) above, which chronicles events from early 1595, I happened to notice:

 In case your eyes aren’t used to this sort of thing: